 Friedrich and Miami Law students anxiously await the global rounds next November.
 Freidrich adds, “We are thrilled to host the Global Rounds!
 Very few institutions have had the honor to host this prestigious competition.

 “It also is a testament to Miami’s growing importance as an arbitral seat and its growing community of experienced international arbitration practitioners, many of whom we hope will serve as arbitrators in the 2019 Moot.”

-TO REGISTER: Registration for the competition will open on January 1, 2019, at FDIMoot.org (More information on specific event dates forthcoming)
+TO REGISTER: Registration for the competition is open at FDIMoot.org

 BECOME A SPONSOR: Click here